Tonicrespit/hmm_pos_tagger/README.md

 pip3 install numpy
 pip3 install scipy
 pip3 install sklearn

+# Only if you want to run the Jupyter notebook
+pip3 install matplotlib
+pip3 install seaborn
 ```

 Download the NLTK resources using python's console: (run python3 in a ubuntu terminal)